PapersOfMathieuNls/phd-thesis/06_bianca.md

 In this section, we show the effectiveness of BIANCA in detecting risky commits using clone detection and project dependency analysis.
 The main research question addressed by this case study is: _Can we detect risky commits using code comparison within and across related projects, and if so, what would be the accuracy?_

 Table \ref{tab:results} shows the results of applying BIANCA in terms of the organization, project name, a short description of the project, the number of classes, the number of commits, the number of defect-commits, the number of defect-commits detected by BIANCA, precision (%), recall (%), F$_1$-measure and the average difference, in days, between detected commit and the _original_ commit inserting the defect for the first time.
+A description of each project is available in appendices.

 With $\alpha$ = 35%, BIANCA achieves, on average, a precision of 90.75% (13,899/15,316) commits identified as risky.
 These commits triggered the opening of an issue and had to be fixed later on.
 On the other hand, BIANCA achieves, on average, 37.15% recall (15,316/41,225), and an average F$_1$ measure of 52.72%.